redtexts/texts/gorter_1920_open_letter_to_lenin.md

 The poor peasant here lives under conditions quite different from those of Russia.
 Though often terrible, they are not as appalling as they were there.
 As farmers or owners, the poor peasants possess a piece of land.
 The excellent means of transport enables them often to sell their goods.
 At the very worst they can mostly provide their own food.
 During the last ten years things have improved somewhat for them.
 Now, during and since the war, they can obtain high prices.
 They are indispensable, the import of foodstuffs being very limited.
 Regularly, therefore, they will be able to get high prices.
 They are supported by Capitalism.
 Capitalism will maintain them, as long as it can maintain itself.
 In your country, the position of the poor peasants was far more terrible.
 With you, therefore, the poor peasants had a political, revolutionary programme, and were organised in a political, revolutionary party: with the social-revolutionaries.
 With us this is nowhere the case.
 Moreover, in Russia there was an enormous amount of landed property to be divided, large estates, crown lands, government land, and the estates held by the monasteries.
 But the Communists of Western Europe, what can they offer to the poor peasants, to win them to their side?

-### Nothing to Offer Peasants.
+## Nothing to Offer Peasants.

 Germany counted, before the war, from four to five million poor peasants (up to two hectares).
 Only eight or nine millions, however, were employed in actual large-scale industries (over 100 hectares).
 If the Communists were to divide all of these, the poor peasants would still be poor peasants, as the seven or eight million field-labourers also claim their share.
-And they cannot even divide them, as they will use them as large-scale industries.
+And they cannot even divide them, as they will use them as large-scale industries.^[The Agrarian Theses of Moscow acknowledges this.]

 These numbers show that in Western Europe there are comparatively few poor peasants; that, therefore, the auxiliary forces, if there were any at all, would be very few in numbers.

 The Communists in Germany, therefore, except in relatively insignificant regions, do not even have the means to win over the poor peasants.
 For the medium and small industries will surely not be expropriated.
-And it is practically the same in the case of the four or five million poor peasants in France, and also for Switzerland, Belgium, Holland, and two of the Scandinavian countries.
+And it is practically the same in the case of the four or five million poor peasants in France, and also for Switzerland, Belgium, Holland, and two of the Scandinavian countries.^[I have no statistical data for Sweden and Spain.]
 Everywhere small and medium sized industry prevails.
 Arid even in Italy there is no absolute certainty; not to mention England, which counts only some one or two hundred thousand peasants.

 Neither will they be attracted by the promise that under Communism they will be exempt from rent-paying and mortgage-rent.
 For with Communism they see the approach of civil war, the loss of markets, and general destruction.

-Unless, therefore, there should come a crisis far more terrible than the present one in Germany, a crisis, indeed, far exceeding the horrors of any other crises that ever were before, the poor peasants in Western Europe will side with Capitalism, as long as it has any life left.
+Unless, therefore, there should come a crisis far more terrible than the present one in Germany, a crisis, indeed, far exceeding the horrors of any other crises that ever were before, the poor peasants in Western Europe will side with Capitalism, as long as it has any life left.^[In the brochure, The World Revo­lution, I have emphatically pointed out this diff­er­ence between Russia and West­ern Europe.
+The development of the German Revo­lution has proved that my judgment was even too optimistic.
+In Italy it is possible that the poor peasants will side with the proletariat.]

-### Industrial Workers Stand Alone.
+## Industrial Workers Stand Alone.

 The workers in Western Europe stand all alone.
 Only a very slight portion of the lower middle class will help them.
 And these are economically insignificant.
 The workers will have to make the revolution all by themselves.
 Here is the great difference as compared to Russia.